SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 Now, defluffify by re-writing the three points + so what in as little words as possible.

-**Although the Balance-of-Power leads to frequent "adjustments" of balance in the shape of minor conflicts, this system is a both unavoidable given the structure of Europe and is ultimately evolved only to fit the power dynamic of European nations — preventing global war.**
+**Although the Balance-of-Power leads to frequent "adjustments" of balance in the shape of minor conflicts, this system is a unavoidable in European politics but will not contribute to global war due to its uniquely European nature.**

 ***